estuary/flow/site/docs/reference/Connectors/capture-connectors/apache-kafka.md

 This connector captures streaming data from Apache Kafka topics.

-`ghcr.io/estuary/source-kafka:dev` provides the latest connector image when using the Flow GitOps environment.
+`ghcr.io/estuary/source-kafka:dev` provides the latest connector image.
 You can also follow the link in your browser to see past image versions.

 ## Prerequisites